 SEC Sanctions and Penalties

-The U.S. Securities and Exchange Commission (SEC) obtains billions of dollars each year in monetary sanctions from wrongdoers who violated the federal securities laws.
-As a part of the SEC’s enforcement responsibilities, it issues orders and administers judgements ordering securities violators to, among other things:
+The U.S. Securities and Exchange Commission (SEC) obtains billions of dollars each year in monetary sanctions for violations of the federal securities laws.
+An enforcement action resolving charges typically requires the wrongdoer to provide the following relief:

 - Disgorge, or pay back, ill-gotten gains in order to return the funds to harmed investors;